Who we are

-While we do use twitter to broadcast information on the above topics, we also make an effort to engage; we will respond to all reasonable questions and queries and we're more than happy to chat with our followers about the School's activities or our perspective on a particular topicd.
+While we do use twitter to broadcast information on the above topics, we also make an effort to engage; we will respond to all reasonable questions and queries and we're more than happy to chat with our followers about the School's activities or our perspective on a particular topic.
 Similarly, and in the spirt of the medium, we will proactively engage with students, staff members, journalists, and members of the public.

-We make an effort to personalise our tweets (so you know who you're talking to) and, if you do contact us via twitter, we'll do our very best to get back to you within 24 hours (within normal working week).
+When we have multiple people tweeting, we make an effort to personalise our tweets (so you know who you're talking to) and, if you do contact us via twitter, we'll do our very best to get back to you within 24 hours (within normal working week).

 Certain queries are best dealt with via email or over the phone, and we reserve the right to direct you to a more relevant contact.
 Tweets represent our best understanding of an issue at a given time, and do not represent official university policy in any way.
 Re-tweets do not imply an endorsement.

 We do NOT offer any medical advice.
 We encourage you to seek the help of a qualified medical practitioner.
 We cannot assist you in accessing healthcare services.

 We try to stay clear of party politics and often don't take a position in a public debate.
 But we realise that medicine is about people and so too is politics.

 Given the seemingly increasing prevalence of trolls online, we try to be constructive and positive.
 We generally don't block people that we might disagree with unless they are being very offensive.
 We do sometimes mute persistent trolls or attention-seekers.